f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     passwd: all authentication tokens updated successfully.
     Connection to 10.255.0.133 closed.

-After the password is changed for the adin account you will be disconnected and forced to login with the new password:
+After the password is changed for the admin account you will be disconnected and forced to login with the new password:

     FLD-ML-00054045:~ jmccarron$ ssh -l admin 10.255.0.133
     admin@10.255.0.133's password: